 Until next time...

-Thanks for taking the time to check out our guide, we hope you had success with the project and added Bluetooth to some old speakers or a Hi-Fi.
+Thanks for taking the time to check out our guide, we hope you had success with the project and added modern streaming functionality to some old speakers or a Hi-Fi.
 If you had trouble getting the project running or have any other feedback we’d love to hear it; everything helps to improve our projects and tutorials for next time.